CLASSIC INCA TRAIL TO MACHU PICCHU

 Optional Items to Take | Inca Trail Tour to Machu Picchu 2 Days.

 - Bathing suit (for the hot springs in Aguas Calientes) where the entrance fee at the door is US$4.

-WHEN TO BOOK THE INCA TRAIL TREK 4 DAYS
+WHEN TO BOOK THE INCA TRAIL TOUR 4 DAYS

 The government has implemented strict limitations on the number of individuals allowed on the Inca Trail for the 4-day trek.
 Permits are issued to approximately 200 trekkers per day, along with 300 porters.
 These 500 permits cover the 4-day Inca Trail experience.
 We strongly advise booking your trek well in advance, preferably around 4 months ahead of time.

 We recommend making a reservation for the Inca Trail tour to Machu Picchu at least 2 days prior to booking your flight tickets and hotels.
 This is crucial due to the limited availability of spots for the 4-day Inca Trail at both the INC (Instituto Nacional de Cultura) and PERU RAIL (train tickets) booking systems.